It's a tradition that's thousands of years old and, like the moon that lights up the celebration, it's still going strong!

 Of course, this being the harvest festival, there is also an abundance of fresh harvest vegetables available at markets such as pumpkins, squash, and grapes.

-• The modern Mid-Autumn Festival weekend is a time for family reunions, and one of the busiest travel times of the year when the Chinese clog the roads in epic traffic jams.
+• The modern moon festival weekend is a time for family reunions, and one of the busiest travel times of the year second only to Chinese New Year when motorists clog the roads in epic traffic jams.

 • In Beijing, evening boat rides to gaze at the moon are wildly popular during the festival and must be booked up to months in advance.